CleverCloud/nodejs-pulsar-example/ReadMe.md

 How it works:

 - The client sends a request to the server with a message.
-- The server pushes the message into a Apache Pulsar topic.
+- The server pushes the message onto an Apache Pulsar topic.
 - The worker analyzes the message and sends the result into another Apache Pulsar topic.
 - The server reads the result from the analyzed topic and sends them to the client via WebSocket.